-This measure is tracked annually by calendar year.
-On all MoDOT projects, the department investigates and informs the U.S. Fish and Wildlife Service of any activity in the vicinity of a known threatened or endangered species or critical habitat.
-Through this consultation with them, primarily through letters, MoDOT has the data to report on this measure.
+On all MoDOT projects, the department investigates and informs the U.S. Fish and Wildlife Service (FWS) of any activity in the vicinity of a known threatened or endangered species or critical habitat.
+Through consultation with FWS MoDOT has the data to report on this measure.
 Because this measure focuses on projects that protect or restore sensitive habitats that could not initially be avoided, many MoDOT projects are not included in this data.
+This measure is tracked by calendar year with quarterly updates.
+Annual data are finalized and shown in the January Tracker.
 There is no desired trend with this measure; the number reported will fluctuate depending on the size of MoDOT's construction program each year, type of projects being constructed, location and the ability to make adjustments to avoid impacts on sensitive species or their habitat.

-During the first half of 2006, there were 11 projects where MoDOT protected or restored sensitive species or habitat.
-These included the gray bat (three projects), Tumbling Creek cave snail, Indiana bat (three projects), pallid sturgeon, peregrine falcon, Niangua darter (two projects), Hine's emerald dragonfly and protected mussels.
+During 2006, MoDOT protected sensitive species or restored their habitat on 18 projects.
+These species included the gray bat (three projects), Tumbling Creek cave snail, Indiana bat (six projects), pallid sturgeon, peregrine falcon, Niangua darter (three projects), Hine's emerald dragonfly, Virginia sneezeweed and protected mussels.
+New discoveries of Indiana bats increase the number of projects on which MoDOT does consultation with the FWS and habitat protection.
+The environmental section continues educating the districts concerning fieldwork and the lifecycles of species that could affect project timing.